Government

 - Aug 6th Crystal Springs Park 10-11:30 CLICK HERE for Registration

 Hop on eco-adventure with Green Tukwila staff and learn about the PNW, Wildlife and Ecosystems!
-These field trips leave from the Tukwila Community Center at 9:30 am, bring your own sack lunch and full water bottle.
+These field trips are on the first Thursday of the month and leave from the Tukwila Community Center at 9:30 am, bring your own sack lunch and full water bottle.

 The Green Tukwila Partnership